 Your chances of getting your Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) application approved vary by which level of the disability determination process your claim is in, but having an attorney will increase your odds at each stage.

-Only about 37% of claims for disability benefits are approved at the initial level.
+According to Social Security statistics, only about 38% of claims for disability benefits are approved at the initial level.
 The initial review of your case is performed by your state's Disability Determination Services (DDS) agency.

-On average, the approval chances of reconsideration are only 13%.
-This means that in only about one out of ten cases that were originally denied, DDS reversed the denial into an approval.
+On average, the approval chances at the reconsideration stage of appeal are only about 15%.
+To illustrate, this means that, in 20 cases that were originally denied, DDS only reversed 3 denials into approvals.
 The rest were denied a second time.

-One reason that the chances of being approved at the hearing level of appeal are higher is that it takes so long to get a hearing; by then, many applicants have deteriorated physically or mentally, making their disability claim more clear-cut.
+One reason that the chances of being approved at the hearing level of appeal are higher than at the initial application and reconsideration stages is that it takes so long to get a hearing; by then, many applicants have deteriorated physically or mentally, making their disability claim more clear-cut.

-Only 1% of cases at the Social Security Appeals Council are approved—worse than any other level of appeal.
-Another 9% of cases get sent back ("remanded") to the hearing level for the ALJ to decide if the case was decided incorrectly, and the rest (90%) are denied or dismissed.
+Only 1% of cases at the Social Security Appeals Council are approved—much worse than the earlier levels of appeal.
+Another 12% of cases get sent back ("remanded") to the hearing level for the ALJ to decide if the case was decided incorrectly, and the rest (87%) are denied or dismissed.
+(Congressional Justification, FY 2024, Social Security.)

 The reason disability claimants generally bother appealing to the Appeals Council is that it's a required step on the way to appealing in federal court.

-The chances of winning an appeal in federal court are barely better than at the appeals council—2%—but a large number of cases are at least given a second chance.
-Federal judges send almost half of the disability cases they hear back to the hearing level, directing the ALJ to look at issues that were not properly considered at the original hearing.
+The chances of winning an appeal in federal court are also 1%—no better than at the appeals council—but a large number of cases are at least given a second chance.
+Federal judges send more than half of the disability cases that they hear back to the hearing level (58% in 2022), asking the ALJ to take another look at issues that weren't properly considered at the original hearing.

 The chances of winning on appeal can depend on a variety of factors.
 You can increase your odds of success using the following recommendations.